An Information-Theoretic Perspective on Successive Cancellation List Decoding and Polar Code Design: Concentration for List Decoders

 \section{Concentration for List Decoders}

 This section studies the stochastic convergence properties of the \ac{r.v.} $D_m$.
-In particular, we show that the required uncertainty accumulated by an SCL decoder to keep the correct path on the list concentrates around its mean $d_m$ for sufficiently large block lengths.
+In particular, we show that the required uncertainty\ed{, quantified by $D_m$,} accumulated by SCL \ed{decoding} to keep the correct path on the list concentrates around its mean $\ed{\bar{D}_m}$ for sufficiently large block lengths.